WalletConnect/walletconnect-docs/docs/api/auth/wallet-usage.md

 **2. Listen to authentication requests**

 :::info
-To listen to pairing-related events, please follow the guidance for [Pairing API event listeners]
+To listen to pairing-related events, please follow the guidance for [Pairing API event listeners](../core/pairing.mdx)

-[TODO: ADD LINKS]

-//TODO: ADD links for core/pairing
 :::

 ```javascript